 The Laboratory for Machine Tools and Production Engineering (WZL) at RWTH Aachen University focuses on STEP-compliant CAM and NC controllers.
-It has developed the first industrial prototype of a STEP-compliant NC controller based on the Siemens 840D controller [74,75,76].
-A graphical user interface has been developed, using Shop Mill (a shop floor oriented NC programming tool) and Sinumerik 840D HMI (Human Machine Interface).
-This interface can parse STEP-NC program files (figure 5) [74].
+It has developed the first industrial prototype of a STEP-compliant NC controller based on the Siemens 840D controller (Weck et al. 2001, Wolf 2001, Weck and Wolf 2002).
+A graphical user interface has been developed, using Shop Mill (a shop-floor-oriented NC programming tool) and Sinumerik 840D HMI (Human-Machine Interface).
+This interface can parse STEP-NC program files (figure 5) (Weck and Wolf 2002).